AleGallagher/AgenticWomanEuro2025/README.md

 # 🤖 Intelligent Agent for Women's Football EuroCup 2025

-This project is a conversational agent built in Python using LangChain.
+This project is a conversational agent built in Python using LangChain and LangGrpah.
 It’s designed to answer questions about women’s football euro cup using relevant and curated sources.
 It leverages a Retrieval-Augmented Generation (RAG) ans SQL queries to a PostgreSQL Database using custom tools.

 ---